itsthedevman/spec_forge/README.md

 ## Future Development

-For the latest development priorities and feature ideas, check out our [Roadmap board](https://tree.taiga.io/project/itsthedevman-specforge-roadmap/kanban).
+For the latest development priorities and feature ideas, check out our [Github Project](https://github.com/itsthedevman/spec_forge/projects?query=is%3Aopen).
 Have a feature request?
 Open an issue on GitHub!

 ## Contributing